1

 • By chance in temperature

-By keeping the concentration of disperse phase between 30 to 60%, the phase inversion can be minimized.
+By keeping the concentration of the disperse phase between 30 to 60%, the phase inversion can be minimized.